madajaju/ailtire/docs/Solution/Action/Action.md

 * description - description of the parameter.
 USed for documentaiton and command line help command.
 * type - This is the type of parameter ( string, boolean, number, json, or object).
 * required - true or false.
 Throw an except if required parameter is not submitted.

+### exits

+The exits are called when the function exits.

+* success - return to the calling function or AService.call to the action.
+The parameter passed in is what was returned from the fn.
+* json - This is called when the env.res has been set and will package up the return value from the fn (passed into the json function as retval).
+What ever is returned from here will sent via env.res.json call over the rest interface.
+* notFound - This is an error type that is called when an Error is throw with the parameter type set to 'notFound'

+Additional exit types can be added to handle different types of errors or return types as defined by the type in the Error constructor.

 ### fn